Obamacare / ACA Subsidy Calculator

 Medicaid is harder to get in 10 states.
 In these states, you usually have to have a very low income and meet another requirement, like having a disability or being pregnant.
 You can probably get marketplace subsidies at the lower end of the income spectrum in these states.

-Calculating your subsidies
+Calculating your ACA subsidies

 Before shopping for an ACA health insurance plan, you can estimate your health insurance costs by using the subsidy calculator or doing the math yourself.
 Knowing if you can get a subsidy and how much it will be can help you choose a plan that best fits your needs.

 How much you might save depends on your income, your family size and the cost of what's called a benchmark Silver plan where you live.
+When it comes to the amount of the subsidy you can get, the less you earn, the larger your subsidy.

 You'll start by figuring out how much you earn compared to the federal poverty level.
-For 2025 health insurance plans, you'll use your estimated 2025 income and compare that to the 2024 federal poverty level amounts.
-For example, if you're single with an income of $30,120 per year, you're earning twice the federal poverty level.
+For 2026 health insurance plans, you'll use your estimated 2026 income and compare that to the 2025 federal poverty level amounts.
+For example, if you're single with an income of $31,300 per year, you're earning twice the federal poverty level.

 Household size